jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 # A motivating example

-Let's see EtherCrab in action with a quick example.
+With our brief history lesson over, let's see EtherCrab in action with a quick example.

 This code is taken from [here](https://github.com/ethercrab-rs/ethercrab/blob/master/examples/multiple-groups.rs).
 It initialises the EtherCAT network and assigns the discovered devices into two groups.
-The groups are an EtherCrab concept, and allow concurrent tasks to update different parts of the process data image (PDI) at different rates.
-For example, a machine might have some digital IOs polled at 10ms, and a servo drive cycle at 1ms.
-Groups are `Send` so can be serviced from different threads.
+Groups are an EtherCrab concept, and allow concurrent tasks to update different parts of the process data image (PDI) at different rates.
+For example, a machine in a factory might have some digital IOs polled at a "slow" 10ms, and a servo drive cycle at 1ms.
+Groups are `Send` so can be run concurrently in different threads.

 This example targets Linux, but should work on macOS and even Windows as long as the weird NPcap driver is setup correctly.